-Our experience of competition claims is growing and our reputation for excellent service is second-to-none.
-The products we offer reflect our commitment to listening to our clients and providing the best tools to promote access to justice.
+Our experience of competition law cases is growing and our reputation for excellent service is second-to-none.
+The products we offer reflect our commitment to listening to our clients and providing the most effective insurance to enable clients to get the best outcomes.

 - Litigation insurance for competition disputes is available to claimants and defendants alike